swiftly-solution/documentation/docgen/output/events/gameevents/oncsgamedisconnected.md

 ---

 # OnCsGameDisconnected
-This event is triggered when cs_game_disconnected is triggered
+This event is triggered when cs_game_disconnected is triggered.
 ::: tabs
 @tab Lua
 ```lua